 top of page

-As the year draws to a close and we get ready to welcome 2026, there’s a familiar mix of hope and hesitation in the air.
+As the year draws to a close, we’re gearing up to welcome 2026.
+There’s a familiar mix of hope and hesitation in the air.
 We all feel it—the tension between what we want to believe and what reality sometimes brings.
 But if living in a small town has taught me anything, it’s this: optimism isn’t naïve.
 It’s intentional.
 It’s a discipline that lifts communities up and helps create forward motion.

 We don’t have to look far for proof.
 The recent $20,000 Saskatchewan Heritage Foundation grant for the Old Pharmacy restoration—raising the community-driven investment to $55,000—shows what collective optimism can accomplish.
 Residents bought 35 shares before the grant even arrived.
 People believed in the project first, and that belief created the momentum that attracted provincial support.
 That’s optimism in action: a community investing in its future and seeing that investment recognized.